Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

 </br>

 > [!NOTE]
-> It is essential to deploy the tables to DB, so the applciation will run successfull else it will display the odata page but not the data set properly it goes to dump
+> It is essential to deploy the tables to DB, so the application will run successful else it will display the OData page but not the data set properly it goes to dump
-> Everytime when there is changes to (service.cds) file please deploy the tables to DB it is best practices
+> Every time when there is changes to (service.cds) file please deploy the tables to DB it is best practices

 </br>
 </br>